 Setting a critical milestone, we organized the first United Nations Global Congress of Victims of Terrorism in New York.
 We brought together over 600 participants, including 100 victims of terrorism from 25 Member States, to foster stronger global solidarity in support of victims of terrorism.
 The Congress has provided a major advocacy platform for victim-centric approaches to countering terrorism and preventing violent extremism.

-Highlight box - The First High-Level International Conference on Human Rights, Civil Society and Counter-Terrorism
+The first High-level International Conference on Human Rights, Civil Society and Counter-Terrorism

-Together with Spain, we organized in Málaga the first High-Level International Conference on Human Rights, Civil Society and Counter-Terrorism for national, regional, international, and civil society organizations.
-Over 430 participants discussed how to meaningfully engage civil society in counterterrorism efforts, promote human rights, and the rule of law.
+Together with the Government of Spain, we organized in Málaga the first High-level International Conference on Human Rights, Civil Society and Counter-Terrorism for national, regional, international and civil society organizations.
+Over 430 participants discussed how to meaningfully engage civil society in counter-terrorism efforts and in promoting human rights and the rule of law.

 Two new Member States joined the United Nations Global Counter-Terrorism Coordination Compact in 2022, making it the largest coordination mechanism in our Organization.
-Over 1,000 focal points from 136 Member States, 45 UN entities, and 13 international and regional organizations now collaborate across our global digital platform to facilitate the work of the Compact.
+Over 1,000 focal points from 136 Member States, 45 United Nations entities and 13 international and regional organizations now collaborate across our global digital platform to facilitate the work of the Compact.

 We fostered partnerships in Africa.
-In Marrakesh, we brought together Heads of Counter-Terrorism and Security from West Africa in the first high-level event to discuss capacity-building and training.
+In Marrakech, Morocco, we brought together heads of counter-terrorism and security from West Africa in the first high-level event to discuss capacity-building and training.
 We also supported Member States in East Africa in their efforts to counter terrorism and prevent violent extremism.

 The link between technology and terrorism remained a focus for us.
 We assisted Member States in leveraging new and emerging technologies for counter-terrorism and addressing the risks from their misuse.

 We also addressed the risk of nuclear terrorism.
-We trained over 500 officials from 120 countries on the International Convention for the Suppression of Acts of Nuclear Terrorism (ICSANT), with the help of new manuals, fictional training cases, and a new e-learning course.
+We trained over 500 officials from 120 countries on the International Convention for the Suppression of Acts of Nuclear Terrorism, with the help of new manuals, fictional training cases and a new e-learning course.